malak-alkhozaae/cybersecurity-portfolio/phishing-detection/README.md

 ---

+## 🚀 Future Improvements

+- Deploy the system as a web-based phishing detection tool
+- Integrate real-time URL scanning capabilities
+- Develop a browser extension for phishing detection
+- Improve detection accuracy using advanced deep learning models
+- Integrate automated alerting and response mechanisms

+---

 ## 📸 Screenshots

-Project screenshots and model evaluation visualizations will be added soon.
+The repository will include:
+- Confusion matrices
+- Precision-recall curves
+- Model comparison visualizations
+- Google Colab implementation outputs

 ---

+## 📓 Notebook

+The Google Colab implementation notebook will be available in the `/notebook` folder.

+---

 ## 📄 Documentation

-Detailed technical documentation and implementation details will be added in the `/docs` folder.
+Detailed technical documentation and implementation details will be available in the `/docs` folder.